How do I treat Obstructive Sleep Apnea?

 CPAP stands for continuous positive airway pressure, and the therapy is delivered via a CPAP mask that connects to a CPAP device.
 CPAP therapy is still considered the ‘gold standard’ in obstructive sleep apnea therapy and is extremely low risk, non-invasive, and easy to use therapy option.
 CPAP therapy is effective for all severities of obstructive sleep apnoea.
 It is recommended that CPAP trial is done before purchasing a devise for long term use.

-Dental Splints – Mandibular Advancement Splints are an alternative therapy to CPAP that can be effectively treat mild-moderate sleep apnoea.
+Dental Splints – Mandibular Advancement Splints are an alternative therapy to CPAP that can effectively treat mild-moderate sleep apnoea.

 Provent Therapy can be an effective treatment option for simple snoring and mild to moderate sleep apnoea.